Elghalia Djimi: Biography

 In 1994, Djimi started to meet with other Saharawis who had been imprisoned, but her coordination efforts were stopped the same year by the Moroccan authorities.
 In 1998 she succeeded in starting the work of meeting with other former prisoners and recording the human rights violations imposed on them, a work that continues up to this day.

 She was imprisoned again in March 2006 and in December 2008.

-She currently is living in El Aiun, with her husband and five children.
+She was later living in El Aiun, with her husband and five children.